Korean, Edit

 ① Totipotency in plants

-② Nuclear transfer in animals
+② Nuclear transplantation in animals

 ③ Reproductive cloning in mammals

-④ Differentiation potential of stem cells
+④ Differentiation capacity of stem cells

 ⑵ Types of Stem Cells